pypsa-meets-earth/pypsa-earth/doc/how_to_start.rst

     ...
     retrieve_databundle: true

-After doing so, you just need run the modeling workflow with the following command:
+After configuration set-up, you just need run the modeling workflow with the following command:

 .. code:: bash